(Originally published, Nov-2016, then updated by Tania, September-2018)

 Spread them out on a baking tray and once the oven is up to ‘temp’ pop them in for 3 minutes.
 Then take them out, toss them around and place them back in for a further 3 minutes or until they are around two shades darker than raw.

 You can just leave them on top of the oven to cool down for now.

 Next, peel and finely dice the red onion, setting it aside also.

 Remove the stalk and slice the chilli in half length-ways.
 Run a sharp knife along the insides to remove the seeds, slice it into thin strips and then very finely dice it.

 - Of course, if you like spicy things you can leave the seeds in…..but think of your guests, you don’t want them to spontaneously combust!

-- Yes, I know the eggs and the almonds are missing.
-I don’t add the eggs here as they will just break up and I prefer to scatter the almonds over top because they just kinda get lost and I think it looks prettier. 🙂
+- Yes, I know the eggs and the almonds are missing…I don’t add the eggs here as they will break up when you are mixing it all together and I prefer to scatter the almonds over the top or they just kinda get lost…and I also think it looks prettier. 🙂

-Lay half of the dressed salad onto a platter.
+So, lay half of the dressed salad onto a platter.